yashsavani/Advanced-Foundations-of-ML/README.md

 ### Rings and Fields
 - Rings are additive abelian groups that are closed under multiplication,
-    - addition and multiplication are linked through the distributive property,
+    - Addition and multiplication are linked through the distributive property,
 - Exponentiation is repeated multiplication,
 - 0a = a0 = 0
 - a (-b) = (-a) b = -(ab)